ilango100/ecserv/README.md

 ## Features of EcServ

 - Automatic SSL certificate aquisition from Let's Encrypt
 - Full HTTP/2.0.
-Optional support for HTTP/1.1 for redirection only.
+Support for HTTP/1.1 for redirection only.
+- Cache Aware Server Push (CAPush).
+Pushes the resources required for a page (stylesheet, script, etc.)

 ## How to use